SCTOMP: Spatially Constrained Time-Optimal Motion Planning: SOLUTION APPROACH

 where $(\cdot)^*$ refers to the quaternion's conjugate.
 Finally, considering that the components of its angular velocity are expressed as

 the adapted frame's angular velocity $\bm{\omega}(\xi)$ is likewise exclusively reliant on the quaternion polynomial.

 From~\eqref{eq:sigma_sq},~\eqref{eq:erf} and~\eqref{eq:angvel_comp}, it can be stated that all \emph{parametric functions} -- $\sigma(\xi),\text{R}(\xi),\bm{\omega}(\xi)$ -- solely depend on the quaternion polynomial $\bm{Z}(\xi)$, and consequently, they are fully defined by the coefficients of the underlying polynomial functions $u(\xi),v(\xi),g(\xi),h(\xi)$.
 For convenience we will refer to these as \emph{PH coefficients}, $\bm{\zeta}\in\mathbb{R}^{n_\zeta}$.
-Finally, notice that eq.~\eqref{eq:sigma_sq} entails that a quaternion hodograph of degree $n$ corresponds to a curve of degree $2n+1$, while relying just on $4(n+1)$ PH coefficients.
-This implies that all three parametric functions can be efficiently encoded into a handful of coefficients.
+Finally, notice that~\eqref{eq:sigma_sq} entails that a quaternion polynomial $\bm{Z}(\xi)$ of degree $n$ corresponds to a curve $\bm{\gamma}(\xi)$ of degree $2n+1$, while relying just on $4(n+1)$ PH coefficients.
+This implies that all three parametric functions, and hence the spatial reformulation underpinning system~\eqref{eq:nonlinear_sys_param}, are effectively encoded into a handful of coefficients.